0 Comment

 Bottom-line

-There are several key reasons for customizing an employee recognition program to meet the needs of the organization and its workforce.
+There are several critical reasons for customizing an employee recognition program to meet the organization’s and its workforce’s needs.

 Therefore, a customized employee rewards and recognition program is likely to deliver a much higher impact, due to its higher relevance to the employees and the business.